grotius-cnc/NSA_Ghidra_HeaderFile_Reverse_Engeneering/README.md

 # NSA_Ghidra_HeaderFile_Reverse_Engeneering
-HowTo reverse engeneer a c++ header file
+HowTo reverse engineer a c++ header file

 The purpose of this material is to show how to reverse engeneer a .h header file in c/c++ if you don't have one.
 This is a tiny concept of proof.